 When you consider Madrid’s long-standing tradition of tail-to-snout eating, you can see how enjoying callos is like eating a page out of the city’s history.
 You’ll be warmed up and ready to battle the cold after sampling this special dish.

-Where to try callos in Madrid: Bodegas Ricla’s famous callos take five hours to cook—and the end result is well worth it!
+Where to try callos in Madrid: Bodegas Ricla (Calle de Cuchilleros, 6) is famous for their callos, which take five hours to cook—and the end result is well worth it!

 Feeling chilly and in need of a little caffeine?
 Take a moment for a café con leche, a shot of espresso with steamed milk.

 Café con leche is the most popular coffee in Madrid and should be delicious wherever you go.
 If you’re lucky, you’ll get a little cookie or a piece of chocolate with your coffee at some places!

 Related Reading: How to Order Coffee in Spain